iri031/monad/libs/core/src/monad/fiber/fiber.md

-1. **Machine-independent layer** - this is shared by all architectures and addresses how the fibers transfer control between each other; most of this code is in `fiber.c`, but some details are in `fiber_thr.c`
+1. **Machine-independent layer** - this is shared by all architectures and addresses how the fibers transfer control between each other; most of this code is in `fiber.c`, with some details in `fiber_thr.c`

 2. **Machine-dependent layer** - this consists of only two functions, `monad_make_fcontext` and `monad_jump_fcontext` which were imported from the Boost.Context third-party library.
-These are the original names of the functions, except with the `monad_` prefix added.
-They are the low-level context switch functions implemented in assembly language for a particular architecture, calling convention, and ABI.
+These are the original names of the functions, but with the `monad_` prefix added.
+They are the low-level context switch functions implemented in assembly language for a particular CPU architecture, calling convention, and ABI.

 #### Machine independent switching